forkcms/forkcms/README.md

 1. Make sure you have [composer](https://getcomposer.org/) installed.
 2. Run `composer create-project forkcms/forkcms .` in your document root.
-3. Browse to your website
+3. Browse to your website.
-4. Follow the steps on-screen
+4. Follow the steps on-screen.
 5. Have fun!

 ### Dependencies